End to End Flow

 Using the submitted Financial Data, Slate performs underwriting.

-If the Business qualifies, Slate generates a Pre-Approval—a non binding financing offer that outlines the potential terms available to the merchant.
-This step allows partners to surface financing opportunities proactively, rather than waiting for merchants to apply.
+If the Customer qualifies, Slate generates a Pre-Approval—a non binding financing offer that outlines the potential terms available to the customer.
+This step allows partners to surface financing opportunities proactively, rather than waiting for customers to apply.

 4. Offer Presentation

-Pre-Approval offers can be presented to merchants in multiple ways, depending on the partner’s product experience:
+Pre-Approval offers can be presented to customers in multiple ways, depending on the partner's product experience:

-• Shareable offer links generated from the dashboard and sent to merchants.
+- Shareable offer links generated from the dashboard and sent to customers.

 In all cases, the offer appears as a natural extension of the partner's product.

-When a merchant engages with an offer by clicking a banner or opening a shared link they are guided into an application flow.
+When a customer engages with an offer by clicking a banner or opening a shared link they are guided into an application flow.

 The application collects any additional information required to validate eligibility and complete final underwriting, while maintaining a consistent and streamlined user experience.